GSA/digitalgov.gov/content/posts/2019/12/2019-12-11-an-introduction-accessibility.md

 ---

-“We need to make every single thing accessible to every single person with a disability.”― Stevie Wonder
+{{< card-quote text="We need to make every single thing accessible to every single person with a disability." cite="Stevie Wonder" >}}

 We all know that building accessible products and services is fundamental toward building trust and serving the broadest possible definition of the public.